michael-kricheldorf/flare-forecast.github.io-wiki/Manage-Files-on-S3-Using-Rclone.md

 # Mount Remote Storage on Linux/macOS/BSD

 Rclone mount allows mounting any Rclone storage as a file system and enables you to work with it the way you work with files and folders on your operating system.
+It is not necessary, but it makes browsing the storage easier.

 To mount a storage to a path on your operating system, first, you should create an empty local directory on your machine and then mount your remote storage to that directory: